- How do I search for materials?

 Digital records are born-digital and digitized materials that are available online.

-Finding aids allow users to discover, understand, and access archival collections.
+Finding aids are guides that allow users to discover, understand, and access archival collections.
 Finding aids describe the creation, arrangement, content, and context of archival materials.

 Repositories are institutions that hold archival materials.
 Archives at Yale contains finding aids from 10 repositories at Yale University, including libraries, special collections, and museums.